bconf-lang/bconf/SPEC.md

 ]
 ```

 This shorthand is only for block values.
-If the operator is omitted for any other value (eg. string, number, etc.) it is a [node](#nodes).
+If the operator is omitted for any other value (eg. string, number, etc.) it is a [statement](#statement).

 ## Keys